billbillbilly/website/content/about.md

 ---
 date: "2024-02-10T2:22:51-07:00"
 ---
 This is Xiaohao Yang's website.
 I built it with [`blogdown`](https://bookdown.org/yihui/blogdown/).
+My education background is initially rooted in landscape architecture (7 years) and now overlaps with Data Sciense and Human-computer Interaction (since 2019).

-I usually fill (ruin) my schedule with my interests.
+I usually fill (ruin) my schedule with my work (interests).
 Deadline always help me focus on priority.
 - I am a big fan of [R](https://cran.r-project.org/)!
 - I am a coder of [design](/designworks/), [art](/artworks/), [games](/games/), and [tools](/tools/).
 - I am a [researcher](https://scholar.google.com/citations?hl=en&user=7gBKKAUAAAAJ) on soundscape and landscape at the University of Michigan, Ann Arbor.
 - I am trying to do everything I think is interesting even if I know I can't.

+Contact: xiaohaoy[at]umich[dot]edu

 # News update !!!
 R package: [`viewscape`](https://github.com/land-info-lab/viewscape) has been on [CRAN](https://cran.r-project.org/web/packages/viewscape/)!